chrisgebert/gw-childs-hsa-website/src/en/posts/upcoming-events-fall-2024.md

 ### HSA Meetings

-The HSA held the first HSA meeting of the 2024-2025 school year this morning, with information presented by interim principal Dr. Butler regarding
+The HSA held the first HSA meeting of the 2024-2025 school year this morning, with information presented by interim principal Dr. Butler regarding Title I funding for the school and the district.

 The next HSA Meetings are scheduled for:
 - Thursday, October, 19th